How Does Ice Affect Driving in Indianapolis and How to Drive Through It

 What you’ll learn reading this article:

-- Weather conditions can affect even the best driver’s abilities.
+- How driving on icy roads and other weather conditions can affect even the best driver’s abilities.
 Especially in winter, drivers require careful focus to avoid accidents involving other vehicles.

 - More than just ice and snow can contribute to adverse driving conditions.
 Be sure you know whether you are heading out in poor conditions.

 - There are several steps you can take to prepare yourself for safer winter driving, such as stocking your car with a winter driving kit and keeping your car in well-maintained condition.

 While road conditions can affect or impair a driver at any time of year, winter weather is particularly problematic.

 In November 2019 for instance, police responded to 95 road accidents after the first snow in Ft.
 Wayne, Indiana with additional call-ins for things like sliding off the road due to black ice.
 Of these 95 incidents, 85 resulted in property damage and nine caused injuries to those involved.

 What’s more, these accidents all happened in an eight-hour time frame, between 2 p.m. and 10 p.m.